Business & Government

 The process of course transfer is not to be used for students who are seeking to study a course at a higher level than the course enrolled in.
 These students must complete an Application for Admission form and client selection is undertaken during the university's offer rounds as advertised on relevant university publications and on the Current Students site.

-Pre-1997 and pre-2005 students are encouraged to contact the Information Centre to ensure their current fee status is not affected.
+Pre-1997 and pre-2005 students are encouraged to contact Student Central to ensure their current fee status is not affected.

 Generally, students must have successfully completed at least 40 credit points in their current course of study before they may be permitted to seek a transfer to a new course of study.
 This does not apply to students who are seeking a course transfer to the newest version of the course.
 In this case, evidence of at least 10 credit point of successful study is required.